 We have established clinical proof-of-concept for only one of our product candidates.
-There is no assurance that our current or any other future clinical trials of our product candidates will be successful or will generate positive clinical data and we may not receive marketing approval from the U.S. Food and Drug Administration, or FDA, or other regulatory agencies, including the European Medicines Agency, or EMA, for any of our product candidates.
+There is no assurance that our current or any other future clinical trials of our product candidates will be successful or will generate positive clinical data, and we may not receive marketing approval from the U.S. Food and Drug Administration, or FDA, or other regulatory agencies, including the European Medicines Agency, or EMA, for any of our product candidates.
 In order to commence a clinical trial in the United States, we must submit an Investigational New Drug application, or IND, to the FDA and have the IND application go into effect.
 Trials in the United States must be conducted pursuant to an active IND.
 An investigator may not administer an investigational new drug to human subjects until the IND application goes into effect.
 Similar requirements apply to our conduct of trials in the United Kingdom and European Union.
-We are conducting clinical trials for two of our product candidates, obe-cel and AUTO4.
+We are sponsoring active, recruiting clinical trials for two of our product candidates, obe-cel (AUTO1), and AUTO4.
+We are also collaborating with our academic partner University College London to support clinical trials sponsored by them of our product candidates (AUTO1/22, AUTO6NG and AUTO8).
+In addition, patients who have received an investigational product developed by us will be evaluated for long-term safety and disease response in a long-term follow-up protocol.
 There can be no assurance that the FDA, EMA or other regulatory agencies will permit any future clinical trial application to go into effect in a timely manner or at all.